commonground-project/backend/README.md

 ### Linting

-This project uses [MegaLinter](https://nvuillam.github.io/megalinter) to lint the codebase.
+This project uses [MegaLinter](https://megalinter.io/) to lint the codebase.
 To run the linter, use the following command:

 ```sh
 make lint
 ```

-It will start a docker container and run the linter on the codebase.
+This command will start a Docker container to run the linter against the codebase.

 ### Testing

-To run the tests, use the following command:
+To execute tests, use the command below:

 ```sh
 make test